beep-boop-o7/krnl/README.md

       >>>  KRNL - a small preemptive kernel for small systems <<<

-Dec 2023

 June 2025 - very last final vrs ?

 I have found it interesting to develop an open source realtime kernel

 for the Arduino platform - but is also portable to other platforms

 2025
 Clean up

 328P variant on timer 2 - beware it removes some tone an dpwm channels 2560 variant on timer 5

-Do alway run 1 msec kernel tick
+always run 1 msec kernel tick

 Apr 2023
 Dig some lines down to see which PWM pins you can use when running krnl.